deepsquare-io/grid/docs/docs/05-deploy-deepsquare/02-getting-started/part-2.md

 The `.resources` block indicates the **allocation** but not the actual **use** by the step.
 Here, the execution of the step **implicitly uses** 16 CPUs per task, 1024 MB of memory per CPU, and no GPUs per task and **explicitly uses** 16 tasks.
 Default values for `.steps[].run.resources` are specified in the [reference](/docs/deploy-deepsquare/workflow-api-reference/job#stepsrunresources-steprunresources).

-By enabling `enableLogging`, you allow the application to send logs to the DeepSquare logging system, which allows you to read the logs on the [DeepSquare GRID Portal](https://app.deepsquare.run).
+By enabling `enableLogging`, you allow the application to send logs to the DeepSquare logging system, which allows you to read the logs on the [DeepSquare Grid Portal](https://app.deepsquare.run).

 You can launch it on DeepSquare to see the results!